spotinst/help/src/docs/ocean/getting-started/aks/README.md

 1. Create a Spot token (or use an existing one) and copy it to the text box.

-2. To install the Ocean Kubernetes controller, use either Helm (the preferred option) or via script.
+2. To install the Ocean Kubernetes Controller, use either Helm (the preferred option) or via script.

    * **Helm**: This is the preferred method because it lets you to customize using command-line options or `values.yaml`.
 Install **Helm 3.x** and add the `spotinst` repo.
 Then, use the `helm install` command with set command-line options to install the Ocean controller in a separate spot-ocean namespace.